sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

 ## Installing DXP Dependencies

 1. Unzip the Dependencies ZIP file and place its contents in the WebSphere application server's `[Install Location]/WebSphere/AppServer/lib/ext` folder.
 Add the appropriate JDBC connector JAR for the database being used to this location as well.
-1. From the same archive, copy `portlet.jar` into `[Install Location]/WebSphere/AppServer/javaext` for WebSphere 9.0.0.x.
-WebSphere already contains an older version of `portlet.jar` which must be overridden at the highest class loader level.
-The new `portlet.jar` (version 3) is backwards-compatible.
 1. Unzip the OSGi Dependencies ZIP file and place its contents in the `[Liferay Home]/osgi` folder (create this folder if it doesn't already exist).
 This is typically `[Install Location]/WebSphere/AppServer/profiles/your-profile/liferay/osgi`.

 DXP communicates with your database via JDBC.
 Add your database JDBC driver JAR file to the user domain's lib folder.
 You can download JDBC driver JARs for these databases: